 You can see it here.

 2016 Summer Meetings for the BLPOA

-On July 16th our weed guy, Jim Donahue from Aquatic Weed Control presented his Barbee weed experience to the BLPOA.
+On July 16th our weed guy, Jim Donahoe from Aquatic Weed Control presented his Barbee weed experience to the BLPOA.
 Wel also discussed committee reports, old business and new business.
 Please join us.

 On June 18th Lyn Crighton, executive director for The Watershed Foundation (TWF) presented to the BLPOA.
 TWF provides water education, water quality monitoring and implements projects to improve water quality for the Upper Tippecaanoe Watershed.
 This includes our Barbee Chain of Lakes and lakes and streams flowing into our Chain.
 Her wonderful presentation can be viewed here.

 Aquatic Weed Control treated the Barbee Chain for invasive weeds the week of 5/16/16.
 They specifically treated eurasian milfoil.
 The channels were treated just before Memorial Day.
 That is early this year due to the weed growth.